Content

 MCT

-MCT has been used as treatment for NICCD and AACD*.
-Additionally, MCT oil has also been reported to be effective for citrin deficiency patients during the compensatory phase.
+MCT has been used as a treatment for NICCD and AACD* and MCT oil has also been reported to be effective for citrin deficiency patients during the compensatory phase.

-1. 1g/kg/day – According to Professor Kimitoshi Nakamura, Professor and Chairman of the Department of Pediatrics at the Graduate School of Medical Sciences at Kumamoto University
+1. 1ml/kg/day – According to Professor Kimitoshi Nakamura, Professor and Chairman of the Department of Paediatrics at the Graduate School of Medical Sciences at Kumamoto University.

 Useful tips on how to take MCT

-1. MCT enriched formula / MCT supplemented breast milk (please consult your doctor for dosage) is recommended for NICCD patients
+- MCT-enriched formula / MCT-supplemented breast milk (please consult your doctor for dosage) is recommended for NICCD patients.

-• It is best to take MCT oil with your meals, in divided portions throughout the day
+- It is recommended to take MCT oil with your meals, in divided into smaller portions throughout the day.

-• Some suggested methods of consuming MCT oil are as follows:
+- Some suggested methods for consuming MCT oil are as follows:

-• Blend it in your smoothie or drink with a blender
+- Blend it in a smoothie or drink

-• Mix it in your salad or add it to boiled vegetables
+- Mix it in a salad or add it to boiled vegetables

 Medication